mgorav/spring-hazelcast-jet/README.md

     - boolean complete()
        - called after all upstream processor are also completed.
 Typically used for sources and batch operations such as group by and distict
     - no-coperative processors may block indefintely
-    - coperative processor must respect Outbox when emitting and yield it OUtbox is already full
+    - coperative processor must respect Outbox when emitting and yield it Outbox is already full

  ## Live Event Processing Using Hazelcast JET
  The project shows two scenarios: